roc-ket-cod-er/Cpeedo-mk5/README.md

 # Cpeedo-mk5

->NOTE: This project was funded by Hack Club's Blueprint program.
+>This project was funded by Hack Club's Blueprint program.
 Without their support, this project would not have been possible.

 A _REALLY_ fancy bike speedo.